-1. The SNRA is still effectively locked up inside as well as outside FEMA.
+- 1. The SNRA is still effectively locked up inside as well as outside FEMA.
 For me, the main obstacle to socializing it now is a pair of [valid] non-disclosure agreements which my unsuccessful attempts to fix these problems inside the system left me with.
-Although the who/what/why details [the protected content] of the FEMA-internal wrongdoing which is keeping this information locked up aren't essential context for someone on the outside to use it now, they are for someone inside FEMA, and I can't communicate that.^{23, 24}

-2. A shorter version (Detail (brief).pdf) of this document which focuses more on context than justification is attached at the top of the email, either this email or (for those of you who are getting this version at the top) the email attached to this one.
-For the former, this document is attached as supplemental content in the zipfile (Supporting files and context.zip / Other / Detail (full).pdf).
+Although the who/what/why details [the protected content] of the FEMA-internal wrongdoing which is keeping this information locked up aren't essential context for someone on the outside to use it now, they are for someone inside FEMA, and I can't communicate that. - 2.
+A shorter version (Detail (brief).pdf) of this document which focuses more on context than justification is attached at the top of the email, either this email or (for those of you who are getting this version at the top) the email attached to this one.
+For the former, this document is attached as supplemental content in the zipfile (Supporting files and context.zip / Other / Detail (full).pdf). - https://5usc2302.github.io/ risk/5\U.S.C.\2302\justification/20220627-0926/.

-Other versions of this document (Detail (brief) v1/2/3,pdf) are at https://5usc2302.github.io/ risk/5_U.S.C.2302_justifi cation/20220627-0926/.